On this Page

 Artists with disabilities encounter barriers everyday – structural obstacles, physical disadvantages or the attitudinal barriers of others.
 It’s hard for a professional artist to practice their art in a world that’s not accessible.

-We want to celebrate the outstanding artistic merit and inclusion of artists with disabilities in all disciplines of the arts – music, dance, theatre, visual art, and so many others.
+- We want to celebrate the outstanding artistic merit and inclusion of artists with disabilities in all disciplines of the arts – music, dance, theatre, visual art, writing and so many others.

 AANM believes disability informs and enriches an artist’s creative expression as well as brings new perspective to the world we share.
 Without sentimentality or stereotype, authentic creations showing their challenges enable those artists to contribute to society by reducing social exclusion, ending isolation, confronting, disrupting, and reshaping our world.